 Now to compare both CAD applications, we intend to make use of certain criteria as always to help you thoroughly understand how each software application differs from one another as well as their similarities.
 The criteria to be used include:

-- Modelling Features—this criteria covers the modelling abilities of a CAD software application as well as the tools and features it uses to accomplish this task.
+- Modelling Features—this criterion covers the modelling abilities of a CAD software application as well as the tools and features it uses to accomplish this task.

 - Usability—here we will touch on what kind of projects each CAD software application excels at modelling.
 The modelling style they employ will also be discussed in some detail.